rocket-pool/docs.rocketpool.net/docs/en/node-staking/local/prepare-pc.md

 ### Supported Operating Systems

-Rocket Pool's Smartnode client currently supports **Linux** and **macOS** systems.
+Rocket Pool's Smart Node client currently supports **Linux** and **macOS** systems.

-At this time, **Windows** can be used to remotely manage a remote Linux or Mac machine, but the Smartnode itself cannot currently run on a Windows system.
+At this time, **Windows** can be used to remotely manage a remote Linux or Mac machine, but the Smart Node itself cannot currently run on a Windows system.
 However, Rocket Pool _can_ be run on a Linux [virtual machine](https://en.wikipedia.org/wiki/System_virtual_machine) hosted by a Windows machine.
 This setup is not recommended over simply installing Linux as the host operating system, but it does work if necessary.